-11.(1) The trustee, or a person acting on behalf of the trustee, must keep a record of-

-- (a) the name of each person whose remains have been- - (i) buried in the grounds of the trust land; or - (ii) cremated on the trust land; or - (iii) cremated and scattered in, or placed in a niche in, the grounds of the trust land; and - (b) when the remains of each person were disposed of; and - (c) if the remains of a person were cremated and the cremated remains have not been scattered in the grounds of the trust land or taken away from the trust land-the particular place where the cremated remains of the person have been placed in the grounds of the trust land; and - (d) if a person's remains have been buried in the grounds of the trust land-the location of the grave; and - (e) any dealing with the remains of a person after they have been buried or placed in the grounds of the trust land.
+- (1) The trustee, or a person acting on behalf of the trustee, must keep a record of- - (a) the name of each person whose remains have been- - (i) buried in the grounds of the trust land; or - (ii) cremated on the trust land; or - (iii) cremated and scattered in, or placed in a niche in, the grounds of the trust land; and - (b) when the remains of each person were disposed of; and - (c) if the remains of a person were cremated and the cremated remains have not been scattered in the grounds of the trust land or taken away from the trust land-the particular place where the cremated remains of the person have been placed in the grounds of the trust land; and

-(2) A matter is not required to be recorded under subsection (1) if it is included in the register kept under section $79^{37}$ of the Act.

-(3) The trustee must make a record kept under subsection (1) available for public inspection at all reasonable times.
+- (d) if a person's remains have been buried in the grounds of the trust land-the location of the grave; and - (e) any dealing with the remains of a person after they have been buried or placed in the grounds of the trust land. - (2) A matter is not required to be recorded under subsection (1) if it is included in the register kept under section 7930 of the Act. - (3) The trustee must make a record kept under subsection (1) available for public inspection at all reasonable times.31 - (4) If the trust is wound up, the record must be sent to the State archivist and held for public access.32

-&lt;sup>37 Section 79 (Cemetery registers) of the Act

-(4) If the trust is wound up, the record must be sent to the State archivist and held for public access.

-Animals
+12 Animals

-12.(1) A person must not, other than under the authority of the trustee, bring an animal on to the trust land.
+(1) A person must not, other than under the authority of the trustee, bring an animal on to the trust land.

-(2) A person does not commit an offence under subsection (1) if the animal brought on to the trust land is for the ceremonial purposes associated with a funeral.

-(3) A person must not, other than under the authority of the trustee, ride, or drive a vehicle drawn by, an animal other than on a formed roadway on the trust land.
+- (2) A person does not commit an offence under subsection (1) if the animal brought on to the trust land is for the ceremonial purposes associated with a funeral. - (3) A person must not, other than under the authority of the trustee, ride, or drive a vehicle drawn by, an animal other than on a formed roadway on the trust land.